4321ba/noteblock_music_yoinker/README.md

 3rd value is the pitch ranging from 0.5 to 2.0.
 4th value is the volume ranging from 0 to 1, but it's sometimes 3 too (from real note block).

+# Python script

-I also made a Python script to turn this data into a MIDI file, I'll put a link to the repo here when I upload it.
+I also made a Python script to turn this data into a MIDI file: `converter.py`